gabrielsxp/games-news/web/README.md

 ## Configurations

-- Create a file called .env.local on the root of web folder and change the variables accordingly of your enviroinment
+- Create a file called .env.local on the root of web folder and change the variables accordingly to your enviroinment

 ```bash
 ANALYTICS_UA=UA-XXXXXXXXX-X